A719707/CSE-108C-Oblivious-Computation/PathORAM/README.md

 dictTree.py - the data structure used by the Server

 server.py - contains the tree and basic functions of the tree.

+pathORAMSim.py - tests whether the read and write operations have the same time complexity

+pathtester.py - is the unit test for pathORAM, makes sure the functions individually work

+prototype.py - was the an attempt on range ORAM in python

+range_oram.py - is another version of range oram implemented

+test_range_oram.py - is a tester for range_oram.py